bradleyhc/MS3-eventprof-search/README.md

 - #### Session
     - The session data is not included within the MongoDB collection but is created by the Flask app module and stored in the browser.
     Since it has a relationship with a few of the key User fields, it has been included within the data schema as a data store.
-    - If the user is registered, the 'u_type', 'is_admin' and 'slug' are pulled from the database if the email entered can be found.
+    - If the user is registered, the 'u_type', 'is_admin', 'uid' and 'slug' are pulled from the database if the email entered can be found.
 This information is then stored within the browser session until the user logs out.
     - If a new user registers, the session key values are generated based on the user input on the registration form.
 This data is then stored in the browser session until the user logs out.

 <br>